GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ### Listen to connection and disconnection {: #connection-disconnection }

-When the website has been granted permission to access a HID device, it can actively receive connection and disconnection events by listening to `"connect"` and `"disconnect"` events.
+When the website has been granted permission to access an HID device, it can actively receive connection and disconnection events by listening to `"connect"` and `"disconnect"` events.